-Disney recently began offering PhotoPass+, which is an enhanced version of the popular PhotoPass photography package available at Walt Disney World and Disneyland.
-PhotoPass+ includes the standard PhotoCD available for purchase from PhotoPass, with the “plus” parts of PhotoPass+ being on-ride and character dining photos taken at select locations at Walt Disney World and Disneyland.
+Disney recently began offering Memory Maker, which is a renamed version of the popular PhotoPass photography package available at Walt Disney World and Disneyland.
+Memory Maker includes the standard PhotoCD available for purchase from PhotoPass, with the “plus” parts of Memory Maker being on-ride and character dining photos taken at select locations at Walt Disney World and Disneyland.

-PhotoPass+ costs $169.95 at Walt Disney World and $69.95 at Disneyland if pre-ordered, which is about $50 more than just the PhotoCD at Walt Disney World, and the same price as the PhotoCD at Disneyland.
-Specifically, PhotoPass+ includes a separate gallery CD with over 300 stock photos and a code to order a PhotoCD of your photos.
+Memory Maker costs $149.95 at Walt Disney World ($199.95 if not pre-ordered), and PhotoPass+ is $69.95 at Disneyland ($99.95 if not pre-ordered), which is about $50 more than just the PhotoCD at Walt Disney World, and the same price as the PhotoCD at Disneyland.
+However, Memory Maker includes a separate gallery CD with over 300 stock photos and a code to order a PhotoCD of your photos.
 Instead of ordering the PhotoCD, you can download your digital photo files, which is what we did.

-Pre-ordered PhotoCD packages online can be upgraded to PhotoPass+ upon arrival at Walt Disney World or Disneyland, but we recommend pre-ordering due to the difficulty we’ve heard some people have encountered in doing this.
-For attraction and dining photos, guests must have their PhotoPass+ card present for the picture, which means that you can’t share PhotoPass+ with people who are not present in your party.
+Pre-ordered PhotoCD packages online can be upgraded to Memory Maker or PhotoPass+ upon arrival at Walt Disney World or Disneyland, but we recommend pre-ordering due to the difficulty we’ve heard some people have encountered in doing this.
+For attraction and dining photos at Disneyland, guests must have their PhotoPass+ card present for the picture, which means that you can’t share PhotoPass+ with people who are not present in your party.

-Whether PhotoPass+ is worth the cost depends on a number of factors, namely, how many photos you’ll take with it and what you think of PhotoPass in the first place.
-Given that, we’ll start with our review of regular PhotoPass and conclude with a review of PhotoPass+.
+Whether Memory Maker is worth the cost depends on a number of factors, namely, how many photos you’ll take with it and what you think of PhotoPass in the first place.
+Given that, we’ll start with our review of regular PhotoPass and conclude with a review of Memory Maker.

 We have never purchased a regular PhotoPass PhotoCD because the value for us simply is not there.
 The regular PhotoCD is around $120 (the preorder cost), which just isn’t worth it to us.
 Disney touts PhotoPass as a great way to get professional photos with the whole family in the shot.
 Based upon this pitch, it’s pretty clear that there are two components to PhotoPass: product (the photos on the CD) and service (having someone else to take the photos for you so the whole family can get into the shot).
 Some people don’t realize this, but only the product costs money.
 The service is free, as all PhotoPass photographers will capture photos for you for free with your camera.